WhiskyTangoFawks/LunarFalloutPlus/README.md

 - Power armour is more powerful, but rare, and fusion cores are harder to come by and won't always be full.
 - Shoot/Kick/Explode locks open, and bypass hacking.
 Read the nexus page for [LockyBastard](https://www.nexusmods.com/fallout4/mods/13380) and [Auto-Hack](https://www.nexusmods.com/fallout4/mods/45219) for more details.
 - Survival fast travel is available by building the SS2 Caravan plot, and upgrading it to level 2, or take the Explorer Perk.
 It can also be enabled in the unlimited survival settings.
+- This modlist uses Dynamic Performance Tuner to adjust shadow draw distance to try and keep a stable framerate.
+If shadow pop-in annoys you more than framerate drops, it can be disabled by removing "dxgi.dll" in the Stock Game Folder.
+If you have a strong graphics card and are playing at greater than 60FPS, you may gain minor quality benefits by upping the target FPS in dynaperf.ini in the stock game folder to whatever your framerate cap is, or adjusting min/max shadow distance.

 ### Technical Requirements
 - The modlist is designed for relatively modern, middle range hardware.
-A high end graphics card is not required, but it does help (I tested this list on a Radeon 580 with medium settings, currently playing with a 6600xt on high settings, and FPS is consistently capped above 60).
+A high end graphics card is not required, but it does help (I tested this list on a Radeon 580 with medium settings, currently playing with a 6600xt on high settings, and FPS is consistently capped above 60 outside of Diamond City and Boston Commons, where it does drop for me).
 If you have less than 6gb of vram, I would recommend replacing the texture BSAs in the stock folder with the vanilla ones, or with the PhyOP textures.
-For users who need more performance, I also suggest using BethINI to tweak the grass and shadow draw distance settings.
+For users who need more performance, I also suggest using BethINI to tweak the grass diversity settings.
 You can also try disabling the ENB (press * to show FPS, then press shift + F12 to disable ENB processing to see if it makes a difference).
+The list includes Dynamic Performance Tuner, which will automatically try and adjust your shadow draw distance to compensate for FPS drops.

 ## Wabbajack Installation
 See [How to Wabbajack](https://github.com/WhiskyTangoFawks/LunarFalloutPlus/blob/main/How%20To%20Wabbajack.md) for detailed instructions on using wabbajack to install the modlist